 From the Archives

-One of the most sweeping data sets now narrowing down Planet Nine’s possible hiding places does not come from a telescopic search at all—but rather from NASA’s Cassini orbiter at Saturn, which recently plunged into the ringed planet after a 13-year stay.
+One of the most sweeping data sets now narrowing down Planet Nine’s possible hiding places does not come from a telescopic search at all—but rather from NASA’s Cassini orbiter at Saturn, which plunged into the ringed planet in 2017 after a 13-year stay [in September].
 That was long enough for the spacecraft to have recorded any faint perturbations a faraway planet could induce in Saturn’s motion around the sun.
-After Batygin and Brown’s announcement a team at the NASA Jet Propulsion Laboratory, led by the physicist William Folkner, searched for such anomalies amid the positional data Cassini beamed back during its mission, but found none.
-This means if Planet Nine exists and is about 10 Earth masses, it must be on an even longer, more eccentric orbit than thought, and nearing an aphelion perhaps twice as far out as was first forecast in 2016.
+After Batygin and Brown’s announcement a team at the NASA Jet Propulsion Laboratory, led by the physicist William M. Folkner, searched for such anomalies amid the positional data Cassini beamed back during its mission, but found none.
+This means if Planet Nine exists and is about 10 Earth masses, it must be on an even longer, more eccentric orbit than thought and nearing an aphelion perhaps twice as far out as was first forecast in 2016.
 That great distance would make it even harder to see.
 Alternatively, it could be smaller than 10 Earth masses and still close to Brown and Batygin’s canonical predicted orbit.

 Or it could simply not exist.

 “The stinging possibility here is that Planet Nine is just frickin’ far out, and then we have to wait for a new generation of better telescopes to find it,” Batygin says.
 “Another possibility I try not to think about too much is that it’s in the galactic plane.”
 That’s the disk of the Milky Way that arcs like a glowing backbone through the night sky.
 A fraction of Planet Nine’s proposed orbit passes through this region, where the dim, glacially creeping planetary dot could hide in a thick fog of background stars.